maddiehenniger/nf-imputation-pipeline/README.md

 ## Quickstart

 For users with experience with Nextflow and using a SLURM-based high-performance computing system, navigate or create your desired project directory and clone this repository.
 Then, create your test sample metadata sheet and reference panel metadata sheet as described in [Sample and Reference Files and Metadata](https://github.com/maddiehenniger/nf-imputation-pipeline?tab=readme-ov-file#sample-and-reference-files-and-metadata).
 Once complete, modify the `nextflow.config` file to supply a user-defined projectTitle, the path to the sample metadata, and path to the reference metadata.
 Nextflow will detect the files from the provided metadata sheets and start the pipeline.
+Please note at this time that AC/AN tags must be filled in the test sample population for the pipeline to work.

 Clone the GitHub repository.